fadilmuh22/orchestra/README.md

 Before getting started, make sure you have the following:

-- A Digital Ocean account
+- A Digital Ocean or Google Cloud account
 - Terraform (Replaced by OpenTofu) installed on your local machine
-- Ansible installed on your local machine
+- Ansible installed on your local

 ## Digital Ocean Setup

 - Create project in digital ocean
 - Add your private key on digital ocean

+## Google Cloud Setup

+- Create project in Google Cloud
+- Enable Compute Engine API
+- Create service account and keys

 ## Getting Started